-Background: Pneumonia is the leading cause of death among children under 5 years.
-We estimated pneumonia aetiology in young African and Asian children, using novel analytics applied to clinical and microbiology findings.
+Background Pneumonia is the leading cause of death among children younger than 5 years.
+In this study, we estimated causes of pneumonia in young African and Asian children, using novel analytical methods applied to clinical and microbiological findings.

-Methods: We conducted a multi-site, case-control study of severe pneumonia among hospitalised children 1-to-59 months of age; controls were community, age-group matched children.
-Sites in Bangladesh, The Gambia, Kenya, Mali, South Africa, Thailand, and Zambia each enrolled for 24 months.
-Nasopharyngeal/oropharyngeal (NP/OP), urine, blood, induced sputum, lung aspirate, pleural fluid, and gastric aspirates were tested by culture and/or multiplex PCR.
-Primary analyses were restricted to HIV-uninfected cases with abnormal chest radiographs and HIV-uninfected controls.
-We applied a Bayesian, partial latent class analysis to estimate individual and population level probabilities of aetiological agents, incorporating case and control data.
+Methods We did a multi-site, international case-control study in nine study sites in seven countries: Bangladesh, The Gambia, Kenya, Mali, South Africa, Thailand, and Zambia.
+All sites enrolled in the study for 24 months.
+Cases were children aged 1–59 months admitted to hospital with severe pneumonia.
+Controls were age-group-matched children randomly selected from communities surrounding study sites.
+Nasopharyngeal and oropharyngeal (NP-OP), urine, blood, induced sputum, lung aspirate, pleural fluid, and gastric aspirates were tested with cultures, multiplex PCR, or both.
+Primary analyses were restricted to cases without HIV infection and with abnormal chest x-rays and to controls without HIV infection.
+We applied a Bayesian, partial latent class analysis to estimate probabilities of aetiological agents at the individual and population level, incorporating case and control data.

-A limited set of pathogens account for most hospitalised pneumonia cases.
-Preventing and treating a subset of pathogens could substantially impact childhood pneumonia outcomes.
+Interpretation In our study, a small set of pathogens accounted for most cases of pneumonia requiring hospital admission.
+Preventing and treating a subset of pathogens could substantially affect childhood pneumonia outcomes.

 MeSH Key Words: pneumonia, child health, case-control studies, aetiology, developing countries